nicocardiel/boundfit/docs/program_description.rst

 Program description
 ===================

-**BoundFit** determines upper and lower boundaries to a given data set using the generalised least-squares method described in Data boundary fitting using a generalised least-squares method (`Cardiel 2009, MNRAS, 396, 680
+**boundfit** determines upper and lower boundaries to a given data set using the generalised least-squares method described in Data boundary fitting using a generalised least-squares method (`Cardiel 2009, MNRAS, 396, 680
 <http://cdsads.u-strasbg.fr/abs/2009MNRAS.396..680C>`_).